ian-sobs/uscVirtualTour/README.md

 2. Modify your schema.
 3. Run `npx drizzle-kit generate` to create migration for your changes.
 4. Run `npx drizzle-kit migrate` to apply all unapplied migrations, including yours.
 5. Run `git pull origin main` again before making a pull request.
-If there are schema updates, do the following before making a pull request:
+If there are schema updates, do the following (in order from top to bottom) before making a pull request:
-    *5.1.* Resolve any conflicts
+   - Resolve any conflicts
-    *5.2.* Run `npx drizzle-kit generate` to create migration for conflict resolution changes.
+   - Run `npx drizzle-kit generate` to create migration for conflict resolution changes.
-    *5.3.* Run `npx drizzle-kit migrate` to apply all unapplied migrations, including the new one.
+   - Run `npx drizzle-kit migrate` to apply all unapplied migrations, including the new one.

 ## Learn More